Faculty & School/Dept.

 Available to supervise undergraduate thesis projects: Yes

-Ongoing research is conducted in five specific fields: stress and job burnout, downsizing and its psychological effects on nurses, and positive psychology.
-She also studies the relationship between coping, social support, functional disability and depression in the elderly and in rehabilitation patients.
+Ongoing research is conducted in stress and job burnout, and positive psychology.
 Professor Greenglass has developed the Proactive Coping Inventory (PCI) (in collaboration with R. Schwarzer), a valid and reliable instrument to assess coping that has been translated into several languages and is used in many countries and contexts to assess coping strategies.
-Additional research focuses on psychosocial reactions to SARS, using Internet studies.
-Professor Greenglass also experimentally studies predictors and consequences of positive and negative affect and their relationship to appraisals of threat and challenge .
+More recent research focuses on a theoretical and empirical investigation of psychological ourcomes of the recent economic recession and in particular, the relevance of stress and coping in relation to financial hardship using both self report and experimental methods of investigation..

 Curriculum Vitae (C.V. file):